 2- Give your patio a good scrub

-Our paving stones looked ugly, with moss growing between them.
+Our paving stones looked neglected, with moss growing between them.
 The decking decidedly looks tired.
 It hasn’t been stained in years.
 That’s a job for another day!
 A good scrub and a wash really helps make stone and wood look a lot better.
-Armed with a bowl of soapy water and a scrubbing brush followed by a good rinse, it takes hour or so and is really worth the effort.
+Armed with a bowl of soapy water and a scrubbing brush followed by a good rinse, it takes hour or so and it’s really worth the effort.

 Weeds just grow everywhere, even in a small patio!
 Between paving stones, between raspberry bushes, between the walls and the floor.
 Pulling all these nasties is satisfying and takes no time at all.
 I bought a pair of gardening gloves for the children and they loved using them to help weed and plant our fruit and veg.

 4- Make space

 If you have a small patch where you grow flowers or fruit and veg, give it a makeover.
 I have a very small patch where I grow flowers and raspberries and the raspberry bushes take over all the space every summer.
 Look how overgrown it looked last week!

 I took off a few raspberry canes last year, and to keep it all under control, I also dug out a few more this week.